Christmas gifts to prepare during the summer

 |image via sustainable cooks|

 The name speaks for itself.
 It can be classics like apple chips or sun-dried tomatoes or why not something a little more exotic like chillies.
-To make them you can either use a dehydrator or your good old oven
+In order to make them you can either use a dehydrator or your good old oven

 Who doesn’t like rosebuds in their gin & tonic or a good camomille tea before bed?
 All you have to do it pick some plants, dry them and find a nice container.

 How do you pimp a salad?
 Take some white wine vinegar and soak edible flowers that smell good in it for a week or two.
 If you’re not so much into vinegar, you can also do this with herbs like basil or rosemary in olive oil.

 Got a herb garden?
 How about making your own spice mix?
 Just dry and grind them to create your own blend or mix a with quality salt.
 Use 3 parts salt for one part spices.

 Pressed flowers always look great

 |image via FloralCollage|